WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 (3) Praying in an unknown tongue

-The following verses apply to the praying in tongues:
+The following verses are relevant to the practice of praying in tongues:

 But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost (Jud.
 1:20).